miloide/milo-blocks/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  - Thanks for submitting code to Blockly!
+  - Thanks for submitting code to MiloServer!
 Please fill out the following as part of
   - your pull request so we can review your code more easily.
   -->